The best places to save your money: Money market accounts, savings accounts and CDs

-A money market account differs from a CD in that it has checking account features.
+A money market account differs from a CD in that the money market account has checking account features.
 For instance, you can usually write checks from it.
 You may also get a debit card.
 Additionally, a CD is a time-deposit account, while a money market account isn’t.

 Money market account vs. savings account

 The primary differences between money market accounts and savings accounts are their flexibility and fee structures.

 Savings accounts are relatively flexible but usually don’t come with checkbooks and debit cards like money market accounts.
 Money market accounts are explicitly designed to give account holders an easy way to spend the money in the account.
 Savings accounts are not as flexible, and you need to take a few extra steps to access and spend money that you have in the account.

 The other difference is that savings accounts are generally much easier and less expensive to open.
 Many savings accounts have no or low minimum balances and low or no fees.
 Many money market accounts have much higher minimum balance requirements and monthly fees.
 This makes them more popular with people who have larger balances and who want the flexibility to make large purchases.